steadfast-collective/pwheslop.com/content/collections/pages/speaking.md

     content:
       -
         type: text
-        text: 'Google''s ''How it works'' by Eric Schmidt describes a ''smart creative'' as a person that doesn''t chase compensation; they pursue the ability to cause change and disrupt industries.'
+        text: 'Smart Creatives are shaping every sector, including yours. ' -
+    type: paragraph
+    content:
       -
+        type: text
+        text: 'Whether it''s coffee or consultancy, these individuals are the impact makers.'
+  -
     type: paragraph
     content:
       -
         type: text
-        text: 'Through my experience of founding and running three digital businesses over eight years, I have discovered that working with smart creatives is a critical element relating to the growth and success of the companies.
-Teams thrive when these questioning and focused generalists catch the vision and run with it.'
+        text: 'A Smart Creative is an individual who doesn''t chase compensation; they pursue the ability to cause change and disrupt industries.
+While being experts at their trade, they can step back and see the bigger business picture allowing them to find solutions to significant problems.'
   -
     type: paragraph
     content:
       -
         type: text
-        text: 'I share my experience of switching your thinking to become more ''smart creative'' and exploring how to spot and then grow smart creatives to their full potential.'
+        text: 'Armed with execution skills and without the fear of failure, Smart Creatives are often the unsung heroes of thriving organisations, putting their team''s objectives above their own accolades.'
+  -
+    type: paragraph
+    content:
+      -
+        type: text
+        text: 'Eric Schmidt, a co-founder at Google, believes Smart Creatives made Google the Goliath it is today. ' -
+    type: paragraph
+    content:
+      -
+        type: text
+        text: 'We''ll dig into how to hire, spot and nurture Smart Creatives in your organisation.'
   -
     type: heading
     attrs: